 Non-verbal reasoning is a central part of 11+ exams and although it can seem confusing to those who have never come across it before, it can easily be tackled once the basic rules are understood and essential skills are worked on!

 Non-verbal reasoning is a form of visual problem-solving that uses shapes, diagrams and pictures rather than words (as you would find in verbal reasoning).
-The 11+ non-verbal reasoning exam papers usually last around 45-60 minutes and are found in either standard format (answers written on the test paper) or multiple-choice format (answers noted in separate booklet).
+The 11+ non-verbal reasoning exam papers usually last around 45-60 minutes and are found in either standard format (answers written on the test paper) or multiple-choice format (answers noted in a separate booklet).

 Non-verbal reasoning tests a child’s ability without the need for any prior knowledge as it is based on logic and patterns.
 However, you should not assume this means that it is impossible to prepare for!
 While an individual may not technically need any prior knowledge to do well, there is no doubt that practising certain skills will increase your child’s chance of success.